 An anger management therapist can help you identify the signs of impending anger.
 The therapist can also help you learn how to manage your anger.
 The real trick is first acknowledging you could benefit from anger management therapy.
-It can be difficult to know if an anger management therapist is the right choice for you, if it’s something you need, or if it can even be beneficial.
-Take a look at the following three signs and then decide for yourself.
+It can be challenging to know if an anger management therapist is the right choice for you, if it’s something you need, or if it can even be beneficial.
+Take a look at the following three signs, and then decide for yourself.

 Sign #1: Physical Signs of Anger